Economy of Nicaragua: Economy

-Unemployment is 6.4%.
+Unemployment was 7.2% in 2023.
 Nicaragua suffers from persistent trade and budget deficits and a high debt-service burden, leaving it highly dependent on foreign assistance—which represented almost 25% of GDP in 2001.

 One of the key engines of economic growth has been production for export.
 Although traditional products such as coffee, meat, and sugar continued to lead the list of Nicaraguan exports, the fastest growth is now in nontraditional exports: textile and apparel; gold; seafood; and new agricultural products such as peanuts, sesame, melons, and onions.
 In 2007, exports topped US$1 billion for the first time in Nicaraguan history.

 Nicaragua is primarily an agricultural country, but construction, mining, fisheries, and general commerce also have been expanding during the last few years.
 Foreign private capital inflows topped $300 million in 1999 but, due to economic and political uncertainty, fell to less than $100 million in 2001.
 In the last 12 years, tourism has grown 394%, the rapid growth has led it to become Nicaragua's second largest source of foreign capital.
 Less than three years ago, the nation's tourism budget was U.S. $400,000; today, it is over $2 million.
 Nicaragua's economy has also produced a construction boom, the majority of which is in and around Managua.

 Nicaragua faces a number of challenges in stimulating rapid economic growth.
 An International Monetary Fund (IMF) program is currently being followed, with the aim of attracting investment, creating jobs, and reducing poverty by opening the economy to foreign trade.
 This process was boosted in late 2000 when Nicaragua reached the decision point under the Heavily Indebted Poor Countries (HIPC) debt relief initiative.
 However, HIPC benefits were delayed because Nicaragua subsequently fell "off track" from its IMF program.
 The country also has been grappling with a string of bank failures that began in August 2000.
 Moreover, Nicaragua continues to lose international reserves due to its growing fiscal deficits.